quantori-karim-akhmediyev/tictactoe/README.md

 2. Open a terminal and navigate to the project directory.

+3. Set up a virtual environment by running the command `python -m venv venv`.

+4. Activate the virtual environment by running the command `source venv/bin/activate` (for Unix-based systems) or `venv\Scripts\activate` (for Windows).

+5. Install the required dependencies by running the command `pip install -r requirements.txt`.

-3. Write your commands in the moves.txt file.
-Write only commands and nothing more
+6. Write your commands in the moves.txt file.
+Write only commands and nothing more.

-3. Run the command `python main.py moves.txt` to play the game.
+7. Run the command `python main.py moves.txt` to play the game.

-The `python main.py --show-board moves.txt` command plays you the game with printed board
+The `python main.py --show-board moves.txt` command plays you the game with printed board.

-4. You can run tests with `python -m unittest discover -s tests` command
+8. You can run tests with the command `python -m unittest discover -s tests`.

+9. To check linters and formatting, you can use pre-commit.
+Run `pre-commit install` to set it up, and then run `pre-commit run --all-files` to check all files.